 - Soil contamination

 The immense growth of China since the 1980s has resulted in increased soil contamination and land degradation.
 A large range of cultivated land has been polluted by contaminated water and solid waste.
-A nationwide investigation indicated that as much as 16% of China’s soil contains higher-than-permitted levels of pollution, which is a threat to the environment, food safety and sustainable agriculture.
-It is reported that an estimate of 6 million tonnes of grain is contaminated by heavy metals in China every year.
-Heavy metals (including mercury, lead, cadmium, copper, nickel, chromium, and zinc) in the contaminated grain have adverse health effects in human metabolism.
+A nationwide investigation indicated that as much as 16% of China’s soil contains higher-than-permitted levels of pollution, which is a threat to the environment, food safety, and sustainable agriculture.
+It is reported that an estimated 6 million tonnes of grain is contaminated by heavy metals in China every year.
+Heavy metals (including mercury, lead, cadmium, copper, nickel, chromium, and zinc) in the contaminated grain have adverse health effects on human metabolism.

 - Industrial waste